aldinpramudya/aldinpramudya/README.md

        >
 </p>

 # Hi There !
-My name Aldin Ariel Pramudya
+My name Aldin Ariel Pramudya 👋

 ## Student of some PolyTechnic in East Java
+- 🕹Watch some animes, play some games, learn something new
-- Indonesian native
+- 🌱Indonesian native
-- Using Java, HTML, CSS, period.
+- 🔭Using Java, HTML, CSS, period.

 ## Connect With Me
 - [Twitter](https://twitter.com/aldinpramudya)